bare74/stortinget/readme.md

 ## Description

 _This is a tracking system for Stortinget to build an API to support that the system will integrate between when items are added to the API and stored on cardID.
-See documentation under_
+With several endpoints See documentation under_

 ## HTTP Methods